 If your home campus requires a transcript from an accredited North American institution of higher education, OSAP may be able to arrange for our American school-of-record to issue an “American-formatted” transcript.
 It is essential to apply well in advance of the program for consideration for this transcript.
 For more information on obtaining a school-of-record transcript, please contact Mr Corey Gustafson at [email protected].

-The cost for the Winter Program is $3,760, which includes the lecture series, central Oxford housing, three or more educational tours of Oxford and the surrounding cities of cultural and educational significance, and several informal receptions (not transportation to and from Oxford or food).
+The cost for the Program is $4,850.00, which includes the lecture series, central Oxford housing, three or more educational tours of Oxford and the surrounding cities of cultural and educational significance, and several informal receptions (not transportation to and from Oxford or food).

-Upon acceptance, students will be issued an invoice which outlines the following payment schedule and methods of payment–listed below for the Winter Program 2018-19:
+Upon acceptance, students will be issued an invoice which outlines the following payment schedule and methods of payment–listed below for the 2024 Summer Program:

-OSAP’s IR Programs are open to all students aged 18 and older, of all majors and grade levels.
+OSAP’s IR Program is open to all students aged 18 and older, of all majors and grade levels.

 For more information on the IR Program, please contact Mr Corey Gustafson at [email protected].

-Applications for the Winter 2018-19 Program are currently open.
+Applications for the 2024 Summer Program are currently open.
 To apply, please complete and submit the online application below.

 There are a limited number of places available, so it essential that applicants begin the process as soon as possible.